BogdanGlazkov/react-native-weather/README.md

 # How to use

-npm install - to install all dependencies. npm start - to start the app.
+- npm install - to install all dependencies
+- npm start - to start the app
-Press w to open web, or
+- Then press w to open web, or
-press a to open Android on emulator (AndroidStudio), or scan the QR code with Expo Go (Android) or the Camera app (iOS).
+- press a to open Android on emulator (AndroidStudio), or
+- scan the QR code with Expo Go (Android) or the Camera app (iOS).

 # Technologies